 - Cricut Trimmer

-Step 1: Painting Your Shelf and Boxes
+Step 1: Paint Your Shelf And Boxes

 First, you will need to paint the shelf and the boxes with white paint.
 The boxes actually come with lids but I set those aside for another project and just used the open-topped boxes as four of them fit perfectly on the shelf.